Louis N. Stodder: Later life

 When Ericsson died in 1889, his body was sent to Sweden for burial on August 23, 1890, at the request of the Swedish government.
-It was loaded aboard a Navy warship with a full ceremony attended by Stodder, the Secretary of the Navy and former Monitor crew members.
+It was loaded aboard a Navy warship with a full ceremony attended by Stodder, along with the Secretary of the Navy and former Monitor crew members.

 In 1906, Albert Stevens Crockett, a young reporter for the New York Herald, interviewed Stodder, who was retired and living in New York, the last surviving officer of the Monitor.
 Stodder was initially reluctant to talk about himself, so it took some persuading by Crockett to get Stodder to provide a first-hand account of the Monitor's history.
 Stodder's hair and mustache were now white, but Crockett noted that the former officer was still "erect of figure and had the air and voice of a strict disciplinarian, though with a keen sense of humor and an enjoyment of life."
 Stodder's account helped historians piece together the story of the short-lived Monitor.

 Louis Stodder was the last surviving crew member of the Monitor, living well into the 20th century.

 Following a nervous breakdown, Stodder died of cerebral apoplexy and pulmonary edema in Brooklyn, New York, October 8, 1911, at the age of 74.
 He is buried at Green-Wood Cemetery in Brooklyn.